PurdueRCAC/halcyon/README.md

 ITaP Research Computing portal.

-This uses Laravel as the base.
+This is built on Laravel.

 ### About Laravel